AR3441/dsc-2-34-01-introduction-nyc-ds-career-031119/README.md

 ### Principal Component Analysis (PCA)

-We then spend the rest of the section learning about PCA - one of the most common techniques for combining dimensions in a way that minimizes the information lost by the reduction in dimentionality.
+We then spend the rest of the section learning about PCA - one of the most common techniques for combining dimensions in a way that minimizes the information lost by the reduction in dimensionality.

 ## Summary

+The curse of dimensionality is going to be an issue you're dealing with on a regular basis and dimensionality reduction techniques like PCA are going to be a common tool for making your data set more tractible while losing as little information as possible.